datatrail-jhu/00_intro/manuscript/00_welcome.md

     * Ungraded exercises to practice what you have learned
     * Graded quizzes to measure what you have learned
     * Projects to help you build a portfolio for showing what you've learned
 * __Course Set__: A Course Set is a group of courses that form credentials.
-We will be creating multiple different Course Sets from the Chromebook Data Science courses.
-This is so that you can tailor your program to your background and skills when you start the program.
-Course Sets may cover the same material but may have different starting points to allow people to skip over skills they are already comfortable with.

-If you feel the material you are beginning with is too slow, consider jumping ahead in the series to courses that are more challenging.
-Or stick around and help other people through the courses!
 To keep up on the latest information about the program, courses and more go to http://jhudatascience.org/chromebookdatascience.

 ### How this course is graded